 March 1-4, 2018 Frisco, TX

-Classes for Children, Sunday 2.30 to 4.30 Frisco, TX
+Classes for Children, Sunday 2.30 to 4.30, Frisco, TX

-For the most part, our Ashtanga yoga practice is a system of choreographed sequences in which each movement is linked to an inhale, or an exhale.
-Then we add to this what Iyengar has taught us, and that is to be intense but focused on precision and alignment.
-This hybrid method is more accessible to mainstream clientele because it is fluid, but the focus is on breathing techniques, posture, and alignment.
-Remember, yoga is not a vehicle for self-improvement but as a route to self-acceptance.
-Keep in mind that when you practice yoga, you’re not practicing to improve yourself.
-You are perfect.
-The practice helps you to learn how to straighten your arms, how to lengthen your spine, etc. We do not necessarily teach how to do a pose; but how to get absorbed into what was already occurring in the present moment.
-This will help you to grow spiritually and emotionally as you immerse yourself in yoga and meditation.
+For the most part, our Ashtanga yoga practice is a system of choreographed sequences in which each movement is linked to an inhale or an exhale.
+Then we add to this what Yoga Guru Iyengar has taught us: to be intense but focused on precision and alignment.
+This hybrid method is more accessible to mainstream clientele because it is fluid, yet it focuses on breathing techniques, posture, and alignment.